 Curriculum activities include dramatic play, open-ended creative and sensory experiences (painting, sand and water play, modeling clay, collage activities, etc), construction activities with blocks and manipulative toys, gardening, cooking and outdoor activities.

-Our three year old classes meet for 3 hours each day, two or three days per week.
+Our three year old classes meet for 3 hours each day, three days per week.
 The class works toward helping the children verbalize their feelings and needs and in developing positive social relations.
 “Tell him how you feel” is heard often with three-year-olds.

 At three, there is more role-play and more cooperative play.
 By the end of the year, playgroups have often increased in size with four or five children interacting in the housekeeping corner or on the playground with imaginative play.
 There are group times, which include songs, stories, finger plays, art, music, and fun body movement activities.
 In addition, basic introduction into early childhood academics is explored.

-Our four year old pre-kindergarten classes meet for a three-hour block of time and includes a wide variety of school experiences made possible by 3 or 4 school days per week.
+Our four year old pre-kindergarten classes meet for a three-hour block of time and includes a wide variety of school experiences made possible by 4 school days per week.
 All children in this group, by age, will be eligible for Kindergarten the following year.

 A typical day in this program will provide developmentally appropriate experiences in all domains: cognitive, social, emotional, physical and spiritual.
 This theme and center-based program allows children to utilize materials in more complex and extended ways.
 Near the end of the year, the staff discusses with the parents their perception of the children’s readiness for Kindergarten.